moateff/Pipelined-MIPS-Processor-integrated-with-MIPS-Assembler/README.md

-# Pipelined MIPS Processor & Two-Pass Assembler
+# Pipelined MIPS Processor & Two Passes Assembler

 This project implements a **Pipelined MIPS Processor** along with a **Two Passes Assembler** to demonstrate the full flow from assembly code to execution.